edwards-bird-lab/bird_genomics_review/Readme.md

 This repository contains relevant information for our review paper on the advances in bird genomics.
 Specifically, it cotains:

   1. Scripts and data to create summary plots from vertebrate genomes housed at the National Center for Biotechnology Information (NCBI) – 04 January 2021.
-  2. Scripts and data to create summary plots from a literature search on the Web ok Knowledge regarding phylogenomic studies.
+  2. Scripts and data to create summary plots from a literature search on the Web ok Knowledge regarding phylogenomic studies – 31 December 2020.